AcubeSAT/meta-analysis/README.md

 ### Docker

-First of all, you'll need [Docker](https://www.docker.com/) :whale:
+First of all, you'll need [Docker](https://www.docker.com/) :whale:.
-You can download and install [Docker for Desktop](https://www.docker.com/products/docker-desktop) for starters
+You can download and install [Docker for Desktop](https://www.docker.com/products/docker-desktop) for starters.

 ### Grab the Docker image